ryanchyshyn/traffic-sign/writeup_template.md

 ---
 ###Writeup / README

 ####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This document contains details about project implementation
+Here is corresponding Jypiter notebook [project code](/home/rii/work/udacity/traff/CarND-Traffic-Sign-Classifier-Project_copy/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410